alexa/max-toolkit/Documentation/MAX_Sample_Application_Getting_Started_Guide.md

 ### Universal Device Commands

 Universal Device Commands (UDCs) are those commands that a customer may use with any compatible agent to control certain device functions, even if the agent was not used to initiate the experience.

+As of the release of this document, Alexa Voice Service does not support UDCs, but the MAX Sample Application implements a few client-side only UDCs.

  *Example:*